DBE-KT22: A Knowledge Tracing Dataset Based on Online Student Evaluation: Related Work

 \subsection{Limitations of Existing Datasets}

-We note that a common limitation across the reviewed KT datasets can be summarized as missing of the following 1) question tag text in the recorded data, 2) KC-KC relationships, 3) ground truth difficulty of questions, 4) recording answer-related facts such as time taken to answer or number of choice selection changes, and 5) student's feedback during practice such as their perceived question difficulty or their confidence in their answer.
-The proposed DBE-KT22 addresses all of these limitations to facilitate usage of advanced KT techniques and enables a variety of machine learning tasks to be evaluated such as natural language processing on question and KC textual data, graph modelling on question and KC relational data, curriculum learning based on question difficulty data, or learning cognitive analysis on student's recorded feedback during practice.
+We note that common limitations across the reviewed KT datasets can be summarized as missing the following 1) question tag text in the recorded data, 2) KC-KC relationships, 3) ground truth difficulty of questions, 4) recording answer-related facts such as time taken to answer or the number of choice selection changes, and 5) student's feedback during practice such as their perceived question difficulty or their confidence in their answer.
+The proposed DBE-KT22 addresses all of these limitations to facilitate the usage of advanced KT techniques and enables a variety of machine learning tasks to be evaluated, such as natural language processing on question and KC textual data, graph modeling on question and KC relational data, curriculum learning based on question difficulty data, or learning cognitive analysis on student's recorded feedback during practice.
+Table~\ref{tbl:cc} compares existing KT datasets and our proposed dataset on key aspects that highlight the mentioned limitation points.